Understanding Stack References

 pulumi.export("shopUrl", stack_ref.get_output("url"))

-declaration sets up an instance of the StackReference
+declaration sets up an instance of the StackReference class, which needs the

-organization associated with your account, the my-first-app
+organization associated with your account, my-first-app is the name of the

 reference.
 If you have an individual account, the org is your account name.
 The

-export then grabs the url
+export then grabs the url output from the other stack.

-Set the org
+Set the org configuration variable using pulumi config set:

 pulumi config set org <YOURNAME>

-.
+Run pulumi up.
 You’ll see the value gets exported from the other project’s

 stack to reference in this new project’s stack: